murthy1811/gangas_biryani/README.md

 - Delivery tracking system

 - Sizes for the dishes can be added and price change can be built.
 Due to time constraint, Sizes code has been written but not added to the site.

+- Based on Reviews and ratings received, Dishes rating can be automatically updated.
+Due to time constraint, this model has not built.

 ## Technologies Used